matthewyang204/dproc/README.md

 - `make`
 - A prebuilt tarball downloaded from the releases for your architecture (not available yet, but will add) or a build from the previous section

 To install, simply run `make install` in the root of the built binary's folder (root folder of a downloaded-and-built source folder).
 You can specify where you want to install with the `PREFIX` var.
 To do this, run `make install PREFIX={yourprefix}`.
 Replace `{yourprefix}` with your prefix.
+Use `sudo` where appropriate.